-Please join us for a webinar to explore new ideas and insights from a recent special Issue of Sustainability: Science, Practice, and Policy on “Shaping Provisioning Systems for Social-Ecological Transformation” on the 30th of Januar, 3 p.m.
+Please join us for a webinar to explore the recent special Issue of Sustainability: Science, Practice, and Policy on “Shaping Provisioning Systems for Social-Ecological Transformation” on the 30th of Januar, 3 p.m.
 GMT (10 a.m.
 EST).

 What is the webinar about?

-We will delve into how provisioning systems—the ways we collectively organize our livelihoods—can enable well-being within planetary limits.
-After an introduction from Maurie J. Cohen (Editor of the journal Sustainability: Science, Practice, and Policy) and Richard Bärnthaler (University of Leeds, and one of the special issue’s co-editors), we’ll have three thought-provoking presentations, followed by a joint discussion.
+How provisioning systems—the ways we collectively organize our livelihoods—can enable well-being within planetary limits.
+After an introduction from Maurie J. Cohen (Editor of the journal Sustainability: Science, Practice, and Policy) and Richard Bärnthaler (University of Leeds, and one of the special issue’s co-editors), we’ll have three presentations, followed by a joint discussion.

 Ian Gough (LSE) will introduce the concept of production corridors, emphasizing the need to distinguish between essential, excess, and in-between production as a complement to demand-side strategies for sufficiency.